SPIN-web/SPIN2026/_pages/artifacts.md

 # Artifact Evaluation

-SPIN 2026 features artifact evaluation (AE), which is mandatory for all submissions to the category **Full Tool Papers** and strongly encouraged for papers in other categories as well.
+SPIN 2026 artifact evaluation (AE) is mandatory for all submissions to the category **Full Tool Papers** and strongly encouraged for papers in other categories as well.

 Note that a submission to **Full Tool Papers** will be considered for acceptance only if its accompanying artifact receives at least the **Functional Badge** in artifact evaluation.